-But it’s her famous folding method that you need to incorporate into your lifestyle!
+But you need to incorporate her famous folding method into your lifestyle!
 With a few simple folds, you can transform your closets and make your clothes neater than ever.

 So, let’s take a closer look at why you need to start folding clothes like Marie Kondo!
 Then, I’ll share step-by-step guides on KonMari shirt folding and the art of organizing.

 Why You Should Use the Konmari Folding Method for Your Clothes